Bigg Boss Tamil 3: Mohan Vaidya To Be Eliminated From Kamal Haasan’s Show Tomorrow?

 According to a leading website, Mohan Vaidya is likely to be evicted from the house tomorrow.

 Mohan has had a fairly decent run on the show so far.
 While the singer initially avoided controversies, he eventually received flak for nominating Fathima Babu.
-Post her exit, the actress slammed Mohan and called him a 'fake person', which gabbed a lot of attention on social media.
-Needless to say, If Mohan is eliminated; it is bound to be a big shock for his supporters.
+Post her exit, the actress slammed Mohan and called him a 'fake person', which grabbed a lot of attention on social media.
+Needless to say, if Mohan is eliminated; it is bound to be a big shock for his supporters.